 In a refuge chamber, the Aura-FX Methane Monitor measures CH4 levels; ensuring it remains within a safe range.
 The sensor emits an initial warning signal at 1.1%, with an alarm sounding when levels reach 2.2%.

 The monitor utilises a nondispersive infrared (NDIR) sensor, with a range of 0 – 5%.
-Calibration and sensor replacement are both required just once every 12 months.
+Calibration and sensor replacement is required just once every 12 months.

 Future developments in MineARC gas monitoring capabilities include external gas monitors for refuge chambers, nodes and portable devices.